 The HCC has access to resources to assist with response in respect to special populations.
 The state of Missouri has developed maps using federal data.
-The first map, emPOWER, includes information on Medicare beneficiaries that rely on electricity-dependent medical equipment to live in their homes.
+The first map, emPOWER, includes de-identified information on Medicare beneficiaries that rely on electricity-dependent medical equipment to live in their homes.
+During an incident, identified information can be requested through DHSS under their established process (document includes information on type of data provided).
 The second map includes information from CDC's Social Vulnerability Index (SVI).
 This data uses 15 U.S. census variables to help local officials identify communities that may need additional support during a response.